fjcaetano/fjcaetano.github.io/source/_posts/2015-09-03-building-an-universal-framework.markdown

 tags:
 - xcode framework script bash
 ---
 These days I had to convert the core of an iOS app to a framework that could be shared between projects.
-It was fairly simple considering the "new" framework products available in XCode.
+It was fairly simple considering the "new" framework products available in Xcode.
 I managed to build it with the desired public headers, copied it from the "Products" folder to the new project and everything flowed smoothly.

 <!-- more -->

-Then, in the last "funcional tests" to check that all gears were lubed, I tried running the new project agains the iOS Simulator.
-Not surprisingly, XCode complained that `symbol(s) not found for architecture x86_64`.
-Building the framework against the simulator solved it, but, on the other side of the scale, I couldn't build against the devices anymore.
+Then, in the last "funcional tests" to check that all gears were lubed, I tried running the new project against the iOS Simulator.
+Not surprisingly, Xcode complained that `symbol(s) not found for architecture x86_64`.
+Building the framework against the simulator solved it, but, on the other side of the scale, I couldn't run it against the devices anymore.
 Of course, I would have to build a fat library that supported both architectures.

-[After](http://spin.atomicobject.com/2011/12/13/building-a-universal-framework-for-ios/){:target="_blank"} [extensively](http://stackoverflow.com/questions/31575580/ios-universal-framework-with-iphoneos-and-iphonesimulator-architectures){:target="_blank"} [searching](http://stackoverflow.com/questions/27284192/xcode6-creating-fat-static-library-ios-universal-framework){:target="_blank"}, I finally found something worthy on [this Ray Wenderlich article](http://www.raywenderlich.com/41377/creating-a-static-library-in-ios-tutorial){:target="_blank"} (where else?), but it still wasn't quite what I exepected.
+[After](http://spin.atomicobject.com/2011/12/13/building-a-universal-framework-for-ios/){:target="_blank"} [extensively](http://stackoverflow.com/questions/31575580/ios-universal-framework-with-iphoneos-and-iphonesimulator-architectures){:target="_blank"} [searching](http://stackoverflow.com/questions/27284192/xcode6-creating-fat-static-library-ios-universal-framework){:target="_blank"}, I finally found something worthy on [this Ray Wenderlich article](http://www.raywenderlich.com/41377/creating-a-static-library-in-ios-tutorial){:target="_blank"} (where else?), but it still wasn't quite what I expected.
 Aside the fact that it's an article from 2013, it's focused on creating an Static Library, and the solution is to create an Aggregate target with a build script.
-But I could work on that script.
+But I could work on that.
 It was feasible.
 This is the original script:

 ``` bash
 # define output folder environment variable